bitcoin-core/bitcoincore.org/_posts/en/posts/2016-01-26-segwit-benefits.md

 title: Segregated Witness Benefits
 permalink: /en/2016/01/26/segwit-benefits/
 version: 1
-excerpt: This page summarises some of the benefits of segregated witness that go beyond simply increasing the capacity of the block chain.
+excerpt: This page summarises some of the benefits of segregated witness.
 ---
 {% include _toc.html %}

 The Segregated Witness soft-fork (segwit) includes a wide range of features, many of which are highly technical.
-This page summarises some of the benefits of those features that go beyond simply increasing the capacity of the block chain.
+This page summarises some of the benefits of those features.

 ## Malleability Fixes